accessibilitysupported/a11ysupport.io/CONTRIBUTING.md

 Please [create an issue](https://github.com/accessibilitysupported/accessibilitysupported/issues) or create a pull request to suggest a new feature.

 What is and is not a feature can be hard to define and might depend on the technology or unique circumstances.
-In general a feature is a high level object that is provided by a technology.
+In general, a feature is a high-level object that is provided by a technology.

 In HTML, a feature might be an element.
 Note that an HTML tag does not necessarily map 1:1 with an element.
 For example, an `input` tag with the attribute `type="text"` represents a different element than `input[type="email"]`.

 In ARIA, a feature might be a role or an attribute.
-For example the `aria-hidden` attribute should be considered a feature in the same way that the `heading` role is a feature.
+For example, the `aria-hidden` attribute should be considered a feature in the same way that the `heading` role is a feature.

 For both ARIA and HTML, attributes that can be used across many different features should also be considered features.
 However, attributes that are restricted to specific features are not.
-Separate test cases cases should be created for these feature-specific modifiers.
+Separate test cases should be created for these feature-specific modifiers.

 A new feature will only be accepted if it includes: